Marina Rosenfeld: Work and career

 The work roygbiv&b constituted Rosenfeld's contribution to the exhibition “Instructions Lab” at the Museum of Modern Art (NY) in 2011.
 A punning gloss on spectral composition, the work uses the figure of the rainbow to project sound vertically in an architecture; it requires a custom loudspeaker installation and battery of live performers, which have included teenagers, amateur choirs, double basses, and brass.
 This piece was also mounted at the South London Gallery in 2014 and at the Serralves Museum & Foundation, (Porto, Portugal), in 2011, in a version called “Rainbow Gathering.”
 In performance, musicians read a score that employs homonyms on the first letters of the colors of the rainbow (red, “are”; blue, “be”; orange, “oh”; yellow, “why”; etc.)

 Six Inversions (After Arnold Schoenberg), of 2013, is a two-channel video work that was commissioned by the Arnold Schoenberg Center in Vienna.
 Rosenfeld applies the Schoenbergian method of inversion to video scenes recorded in Schoenberg's home and archive, in which collaborator Anthony Coleman improvises on Schoenberg ephemera (sketches, notes, fragments, and so on).
 The work later appeared in Rosenfeld's solo show, “After Notation,” at the Bard Center for Curatorial Studies at Bard College in 2017.

 Rosenfeld wrote Free Exercise in 2014 for a mixed ensemble of military and experimental musicians.
 Premiered at the Borealis Festival in Bergen, Norway, a version of the work was also mounted in 2016 for the Biennale de Montreal.
 Free Exercise employs large-format score materials and choreographed formations to stage moments of unison and disunison among the military regimental band and a looser collective of improvising musicians.

 For a 2017 solo show at Kunsthalle Portikus, Rosenfeld developed Deathstar.
 An installation with a performance component, the work hung a multi-microphone array from the high ceiling of the gallery.
 The array recorded continuously during the four weeks of the show, routing its signal through live-processing computer software and then back out into the space, with variable delays, through four loudspeakers.
 She also added pre-recorded soundfiles to the mix.
 During the course of the show, Rosenfeld transcribed the sounds of installation into notation for solo piano, which was performed by Marino Formenti for five hours at the close of the exhibition.
 At Musiktage Donaueschinger 2017, Rosenfeld premiered Deathstar Orchestration, a new version of the work for Ensemble Musikfabrik, with Formenti again as the soloist.

+In 2024, Rosenfeld collaborated with scholar Louis Chude-Sokei on her audio and performance art installation "µ (mu)" at the Curtis R. Priem Experimental Media and the Performing Arts Center in New York and the Gwangju Biennale in South Korea in 2024.